ayushjava07/talawa/docs/docs/auto-docs/services_post_service/PostService/addCommentLocally.md

 **params**:

--   `postID`: ID of the post to add comment locally
+-   `post`: ID of the post to add comment locally

 **returns**: None